EVORA-project/evora-ontology/models/docs/addressLocality.md

 # Slot: locality/city (addressLocality)

-_The locality in which the street address is, and which is in the region. e.g, the city_
+_The locality in which the street address is, and which is in the region. e.g, the city._